-As men age, the prostate enlarges or tightens, resulting in symptoms such as difficulty urinating, frequent urination, bladder stones, recurrent urinary tract infections or blood in the urine.
-Enlarged prostate, also called benign prostatic hyperplasia (BPH), is commonly diagnosed in men.
+As men age, the prostate enlarges or tightens resulting in symptoms such as difficulty urinating, frequent urination, bladder stones, recurrent urinary tract infections or blood in the urine.
+Enlarged prostate, also called benign prostatic hyperplasia (BPH), is a common diagnosis.
 By age 50, 25% of men will experience symptoms of BPH, with half of all men developing BPH symptoms by the age of 70.

 BPH can significantly impact your quality of life, but The University of Kansas Health System can help.
 Our team offers comprehensive diagnosis, treatment and management of enlarged prostate for men in the Kansas City metro region and throughout the state of Kansas.

 A man’s prostate naturally grows in size with age.
 The first time this occurs is early in puberty, and the second time this occurs is in the mid-20s.
 Prostate growth continues throughout a man’s life.
 While the prostate will typically stay the size of a walnut, it can continue to grow over time and push down on your urethra, which is the tube that moves urine from the bladder outside of the body.
 This condition is called enlarged prostate or BPH.